zarab33/CV/README.md

 ## Work Experience

-**Freelance Fashion Pattern Cutter** (start-date to end-date)
+**Freelance Fashion Pattern Cutter** (Feb 2016 - Current)

 -   Pattern cutting, Grading, cutting and sample service

-- Any experience, including roles and responsibilities and results achived in bullet point format.
+-   Collaborated with designers to interpret and translate creative concepts into precise pattern templates, ensuring accurate representation of design elements.

+-   Utilized specialized CAD software (such as Gerber) to digitize and modify patterns, optimizing efficiency and accuracy in pattern production.

+-   Performed pattern grading to adjust sizes and proportions, maintaining consistency across different garment sizes and styles.

+-   Conducted meticulous fittings and adjustments on prototype garments to achieve optimal fit, drape, and overall aesthetic.

+-   Liaised with garment production teams to communicate technical specifications, ensuring seamless transition from pattern to final product.

+-   Demonstrated strong problem-solving skills by resolving intricate pattern-related challenges, optimizing design and production processes.

+-   Managed pattern libraries and documentation, ensuring easy accessibility and retrieval of patterns for future reference.

+-   Collaborated with cross-functional teams, including seamstresses, tailors, and designers, to ensure cohesive execution of design concepts.

+-   Employed strong organizational skills to manage multiple projects simultaneously, adhering to tight deadlines and delivering high-quality patterns.

+**Freelance Fashion Pattern Cutter**

 **Gradehouse** (start-date to end-date)
 Production Assistant